 Trygve Thoreson found improvement in student writing with grammar instruction.

-Other researchers such as Hannah Patriquin stress that grammar instruction should make sense – that it simply should not be a regurgitation of rules.
+Other researchers such as Hannah Patriquin stress that grammar instruction should make sense, and that it simply should not be a regurgitation of rules.

 Finally, NCTE states: